Welcome to the Jungle

 The thing I write on the last page of my notebook: Stop asking for more.

-I write in my notebook, “Get the fuck over it, white boy.
+The war room I write in my notebook, “Get the fuck over it, white boy.
 You are so fucking lucky.
 You are a white man in America.
 Shut up.
 Don’t complain about the scuff on your winning lottery ticket.
 People are FIGHTING WARS.
 We are SO lucky.”
 I am not sure if I write that to myself or someone else.

 Things are taking a turn.
 A blizzard is coming outside.
 Inside too.